-- 3) Revenue Obligations will maintain Debt Coverage Ratios as specified by the bond covenants.
+- 1) Items in the Capital Projects Funds shall have the goal to be completed and paid for within 36 months of receipt of proceeds.
+Balances will be used to generate interest income to offset construction costs. - 3)2) Revenue Obligations will maintain Debt Coverage Ratios as specified by the bond covenants.
 The City is currently required to have net revenues in excess of average annual debt by 1.25 times.
 Net revenues must also exceed the maximum outstanding debt by 1.10 times.
-Both these tests must be met in order to issue additional bonds. - 4) Obligations of Burleson's economic development corporations will maintain coverage ratios as specified by bond covenants.
+Both these tests must be met in order to issue additional bonds. - 4)3) Obligations of Burleson's economic development corporations will maintain coverage ratios as specified by bond covenants.
 If the City issues obligations partially secured by a limited pledge of the corporations' sales tax revenues, not subject to the coverage ratios of the revenue bond covenants, coverage shall be maintained at no less than 1.25 times average annual debt service, and 1.15 times the maximum annual debt service.
 Both of these tests must be met in order to issue additional bonds.